cjolowicz/nox-poetry/README.rst

    typically just the package or packages to be installed.
    The constants ``WHEEL`` and ``SDIST`` are replaced by a distribution archive built for the local package.
+   Keyword arguments are the same as those for `nox.sessions.Session.run`_.

 Contributing